fesimaxu/bankAccountManagementApp/README.md

+# BANK

-# Build a REST API with Node.js, JSON File & TypeScript
+# A REST API with Node.js, JSON File & TypeScript

 Note: This repository includes the [postman collection for the finished API](postman_collection.json)